tdwg/bdq/tg2/_review/docs/intro/index.md

 Not part of BDQ Core, but dependent on it, is an exemplar implementation of the tests, written in Java&#174;, the behavior of which has been validated against the uses the previously mentioned validation data set.

 BDQ Core covers a specification of tests for the quality of biodiversity data, not a specification of the quality to which biodiversity data are expected to conform.
-‘Fitness for use’ of a biodiversity data record depends on the use to which it is applied: a record that is unsuitable to be used in one application may be suitable for another application (Belbin et al 2013).
+‘Fitness for use’ of a biodiversity data record depends on the use to which it is applied: a record that is unsuitable to be used in one application may be suitable for another application (Belbin et al. 2013).
 Data does not have quality in the abstract, it only has quality with respect to some use, within BDQ Core, bdqffdq:UseCases provide a formal representation of uses to which data may be put.
 The set of Tests and UseCases defined in BDQ Core are a starting point, not a limitation.
 The BDQ Core tests may be composed differently for different uses, and additional tests are expected.

 The BDQ tests support the determination of whether data resources will be fit for use for some particular purpose from the perspectives of the data quality dimensions `Completeness`, `Conformance`, `Consistency`, `Likeliness`, `Reliability`, and `Resolution`.
 The tests themselves do not assert data quality, rather, sets of tests can be defined to support the assessment or assurance of data quality for a particular purpose by analyzing their responses to the input data in question against predefined expectations.
 This standard also specifies a structure to capture Profiles of tests for particular cases of fitness for use, and identifies a set of Profiles and uses they apply to for the included tests.
 This standard does not specify execution order or other aspects of frameworks within which tests may be run.
 Users are free to add new tests and compose tests differently for different uses.